Chapter 8: Standing Rules CC

 No new proposals are considered at the final meeting.

-Copies of the agenda for the next meeting are distributed to department heads, administrators and various College offices and organizations.
+Copies of the agenda for the next meeting are distributed via email to department chairs and faculty and made available to the entire college community through the website.

 The following are the rules of Committee regarding community service